docker-library/ghost/README.md

 - Ghost container is running under [tini](https://github.com/krallin/tini)
 - Using `node:8.11.1-alpine` instead of Node:6
 - Cleaner ENV management
-- Uninstall the `ghost cli` to safe some sapce in the docker image
+- Uninstall the `ghost cli` to safe some space in the docker image
 - Eventually, I will use multi-stage builds